Jotawk/php-shoppingCart-pdo/README.md

 Technologies utilisées : HTML / CSS (tailwind) / PHP / JS

 -------------------------------------------------------------------------------------------------------------------
-A small project that allowed me to practice manipulating the GET and POST superglobals and sesssions.
-The table allows :
+A small project that allowed me to practice PDO and SQL requests The table allows :
 - to add products
 - modify them with a + and - buttons